 Arsene Wenger, Arsenal (October 1996-May 2018)

-The Premier League’s longest managerial reign would come to an end in 2018, Arsene Wenger stepping down from his position as Arsenal manager following a career in north London that would span 22 years.
+The Premier League’s longest managerial reign came to an end in 2018, as Arsene Wenger stepped down from his position as Arsenal manager following a career in north London that spanned 22 years.

-Few had heard of the Frenchman upon his arrival from Japanese football, but his innovative methods and focus on sports science quickly transformed the Gunners’ fortunes, Wenger lifting two domestic doubles and securing a third league title with a famed unbeaten season in 2004.
+Few had heard of the Frenchman upon his arrival from Japanese football, but his innovative methods and focus on sports science quickly transformed the Gunners’ fortunes.
+Wenger lifted two domestic doubles and secured a third league title with a famous unbeaten season in 2003/04.

-Success would prove harder to deliver in his latter years as the club counted the costs of their move to the Emirates Stadium, though he still managed to deliver silverware in the form of three FA Cups between 2014 and 2o17, whilst also maintaining the club’s position as Champions League regulars with a succession of top-four finishes.
+Success proved harder to deliver in his latter years as the club counted the cost of their move to the Emirates Stadium, though he still managed to deliver silverware in the form of three FA Cups between 2014 and 2017, whilst also maintaining the club’s position as Champions League regulars with a succession of top-four finishes.

-Arsenal would choose to move in a different direction as Wenger stepped down at the end of the 2017/18 season, his record for the Premier League’s longest ever managerial reign unlikely to be beaten.
+Arsenal chose to move in a different direction as Wenger stepped down at the end of the 2017/18 season, with his record for the Premier League’s longest-ever managerial reign unlikely to be beaten.

 Read Also – Five of Jurgen Klopp’s greatest managerial wins